 Consider these other tools for protecting your accounts.
-Many banks offer account alerts that can be fitted to your needs.
-Get a text if your balance falls below a certain number.
-Get an email or phone call if a charge greater than \$50, etc. hits your account.
+Many banks offer account alerts that can fit your needs:

+- Get a text if your balance falls below a certain number. - Get an email or phone call if a charge greater than \$X (i.e. \$100) hits your account.

 These alerts can make watching existing accounts less of a hassle.